 Having an Acceptable Use Policy (AUP) in your organisation can help strengthen the information security in your organisation.
 In addition to promoting a strong information security culture, it also ensures that the entire organisation is on the same page and knows how they should handle their digital activities.
 The goal is to have everybody in the organisation to know what they can and cannot do with confidence.

-With this blog, you will be guided how to make one with our template, which you can find further down this page.
-We will also discuss what to be aware of when you create these guidelines for your organisation.
+With this blog, we will guide you though an Acceptable Use Policy example using our template, which you can find further down this page.
+We will also discuss what to consider when you create these guidelines for your organisation.

 There is also a template to create an Information Security Policy, which you can find here.
 Both documents are vital tools to achieve a good information security culture in your organisation.

-When you work with cybersecurity in your organisation, it can be very useful to have both a IT security policy and an Acceptable Use Policy.
-With a policy and use policy, you provide a clear set of expectations, which will strengthen your security.
+When working with cybersecurity in your organisation, it can be very useful to have both an IT security policy and an Acceptable Use Policy.
+A policy and use policy both provide a clear set of expectations, which will strengthen your security.

 The aim of an Information Security Policy is to provide a general set of objectives for the organisation to aim for.
 Additionally, it emphasises that all staff are responsible for the information security in the organisation.
 The policy is a small document with only a few pages and is viewed as a management memo with ambitions for the organisation’s information security measures.